Computational aspects of robust optimized certainty equivalents and option pricing: Main results for uncertainty given by Wasserstein distances

 Again, if $\varphi(x)=x$, the robust price of a call simplifies to

-Figure \ref{f:callprice} represent the standard Black and Scholes price versus robust price as a function of the strike.
-As expected, the largest spread between the Black and Scholes price and the robust one is at the money, while the cost of robustness vanishes wide in or out of the money.
+Figure \ref{f:callprice} represents the standard Black and Scholes price versus robust price as a function of the strike.
+As expected, the largest spread between the Black and Scholes price and the robust one is at the money, while the cost of robustness vanishes for in or out of the money options.

 \end{example} \begin{remark} The robust price $\mathcal{PRICE}(H)$ can also be interpreted as the minimal superhedging price of $H$ when the shortfall risk is controlled by the nonlinear expectation $\mathcal{R}$.
 More precisely, \cite{robhedging} give conditions under which the robust price can be represented as